Skip to main content

 Updating Existing Settings

-// PUT /v5/notifications/settings/<setting-id>
+// PUT /v5/notifications/settings/<settings-id>

 {